Allegheny-Computer-Science-111-S2018/cs111s2018-practical6-starter/README.md

 performs simple mathematical operations on their output.
 Please see  the laboratory assignment sheet for more details.
-As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `MadLibs.java` file must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `RollAndSumDice.java` file must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 The source code in the `RollAndSumDice.java` file must also pass additional